peter-kozarec/io/README.md

 ## Usage

-To use the io library in your C++ project, follow these steps:
+To use the libio library in your C++ project, follow these steps:

 1. Include the necessary headers in your source files: